-What a fabulous cruise we had, but it seemed like all we did was eat and drink!
-We’d just finish breakfast and it was time for lunch, then cocktails, then dinner, and more cocktails.
+What a fabulous vacation I had—but it seemed like all I did was eat and drink!
+I’d just finish breakfast and it was time for lunch, then cocktails, then dinner, and more cocktails.

-In my defense, we always took the stairs, spent a fair amount of time promenading on the promenade deck, and avoided the buffet like the plague, but by the time I disembarked, I felt a bit… overindulged.
+In my defense, I always took the stairs—spent a fair amount of time walking around the city—but by the time I got back to Denmark, I felt a bit… overindulged.

 Enter recovery week.

-Robert whipped up a welcome home batch of his vegan chili, which is my secret weightloss weapon.
-This week, I’ve traded my gin & tonics, martinis, and red wine for tea and protein shakes, and lightened up our evening meals.
+I whipped up a batch of vegan chili, which is my secret weightloss weapon.
+I’ve also traded my gin & tonics, martinis, and red wine for tea and protein shakes.
 I’m back to working out for at least an hour a day, and I seem to have reversed the damage ;-)

-In lightening up our evening meals, I looked South, to my newest culinary muse, Greece.
+In continuing to lighten up my evening meals, I’ve looked South, to my newest culinary muse, Greece.
 One of the things I’ve made this week is my vegetarian Greek pita recipe, which is a close second to the tempeh gyros I posted last month.

 Vegetarian Greek Pita Recipe